stargate-bukkit/Stargate-Bukkit/README.md

 # Changes

+#### \[Version 0.9.2.3] EpicKnarvik97 fork

+- Fixes a typo which caused both colors to change into the highlightSignColor

 #### \[Version 0.9.2.2] EpicKnarvik97 fork

 - Prevents teleportation of a player holding creatures on a leash when handleLeashedCreatures is disabled, to prevent